tekknolagi/isdt/assignments/02-cli-constructive.md

 directory.

-This piece of the assignment involves writing C code, but we’re confident that you’ll be able to do it with what you know from CS 15 and the `our-friendly-cat` implementation we showed in class.
-C is very similar to the pieces of C++ you already know, and you can take a look at this old [CS 40 lab](https://bernsteinbear.com/resources/comp40-lab0.pdf) to learn some of the notable differences (plus details on `argc` and `argv`).
+This piece of the assignment involves writing C code, but we’re confident that you'll be able to do it with what you know already and the `our-friendly-cat` implementation we showed in class.
+You can take a look at this old [Tufts CS 40 lab](https://bernsteinbear.com/resources/comp40-lab0.pdf) to learn some of the notable differences between C and C++ (if that's helpful), plus details on `argc` and `argv`.

 You'll be calling some system functions from C, including one called `fputs()` to print to stdout as well as a number of syscall shim functions (described